Cruise Advice For the Best Ravenna Port Experience

 Most shops in the city center follow a traditional siesta schedule, often closing between 1:00 PM and 3:30 or 4:00 PM.
 Because of this, it’s best to plan your shopping for the morning or later in the afternoon.

-This one-day itinerary is designed for cruise passengers docking at Ravenna Port (Porto Corsini).
-It balances the city’s world-famous gold mosaics with a relaxed afternoon by the sea.
+This one-day itinerary is designed for cruise passengers docking in Porto Corsini.
+It combines famous mosaic landmarks with a relaxing afternoon by the sea.

 Morning: The Golden Mosaics (9:00 AM – 12:30 PM)